expo/expo/docs/pages/distribution/app-stores.md

 title: Deploying to App Stores
 ---

 This guide offers best practices around submitting your Expo app to the Apple iTunes Store and Google Play Store.
-To learn how to generate native binaries for submission, see [Creating your first build](/build/setup.md).
+To learn how to generate native binaries for submission, refer to ["Creating your first build"](/build/setup.md).

 Although you can share your published project through the Expo Go app and on your [expo.dev](https://expo.dev) profile, submitting a standalone app to the Apple and Google stores is necessary to have a dedicated piece of real estate on your users' devices.
 Submitting to these stores carries stronger requirements and quality standards than sharing a toy project with a few friends, because it makes your app available through a much wider distribution platform.